MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This event collects information that allows us to categorize and classify issues within the Outlook app that are related to accessibility and device settings.
 This categorization is necessary to prioritize the impact of issues on customers.

-The following fields are collected for iOS only:
+The following fields are collected for iOS:

 - **alternate_app_icon**- Tell us the alternate app icon that user currently selected by the application